marckassay/VSCodeNewProject/README.md

 # VSCodeNewProject
 Rapidly creates a new project in VSCode for local development using webpack and TypeScript.

-My intention for this project, is to get you up-and-running quick for local development and to demostrate basic web development patterns (using TypeScript, CSS, SASS, installing fonts/images, etc).
+My intention for this project, is to get you up-and-running quick for local development and to demostrate basic web development patterns (using TypeScript, CSS, Sass, installing fonts/images, etc).
+With just a couple of CLI commands and mouse clicks, you will hopefully have a local development server running that will detect any changes to source.
+Those changes can be CSS, Sass, images, TypeScript and HTML.
 This project has the webpack loaders listed below, but of course, you can add or remove any for your needs.
 * css-loader
 * extract-loader
 * file-loader
+* url-loader
 * html-loader
 * node-sass
 * sass-loader